-Graduate Credit Enrollment of a UCM Last-Semester Senior - A UCM undergraduate student interested in taking courses for graduate credit during the last semester of the baccalaureate degree should apply to The Graduate School.
+Graduate Credit Enrollment of a UCM Last-Semester Senior - A UCM undergraduate student interested in taking courses for graduate credit during the last semester of the baccalaureate degree should apply to the School of Graduate and Extended Studies.
 A completed graduate application for admission, a Dual Enrollment Form, and a statement from the Registrar listing remaining baccalaureate requirements must be submitted.
 To be considered, the student must have an undergraduate cumulative grade-point average of 2.50.
 If a student enrolls in graduate credit courses during the last semester of the baccalaureate degree, the student must complete the baccalaureate degree that semester.
 In addition, for purposes of qualifying for federal financial aid, the student will be classified as undergraduate at the senior level.
 If the baccalaureate degree is not obtained during that semester, the graduate courses taken will revert to undergraduate credit.
 Combined undergraduate and graduate total enrollment must not exceed 16 semester hours.

-Readmission to Graduate School - Students who do not enroll in graduate courses within one year of admission to The Graduate School must reapply for admission.
-Graduate students who were not enrolled the previous semester must contact The Graduate School either in person or by phone to update records before enrollment can be completed.
+Readmission to Graduate School - Students who do not enroll in graduate courses within one year of admission to the School of Graduate and Extended Studies must reapply for admission.
+Graduate students who were not enrolled the previous semester must contact the School of Graduate and Extended Studies either in person or by phone to update records before enrollment can be completed.